xf8b/gradle-kotlin-template/README.markdown

 ## Instructions

 1. Create a repository based on this template.
-2. Remove the following folders and files:
-   1. `COPYING.text`
-   2. `README.markdown`
-3. Remove the following lines in `.gitignore`:
+2. Remove the following lines in `.gitignore`:

 ```gitignore
 # Delete the line below!